 - (13) Priority access rights to interconnection capacity should not be assigned to those contracts which violate Articles 81 and 82 of the EC Treaty.
-Existing long term contracts should have no pre-emption rights when they come up for renewal but the capacity shall be made available through open, market-based mechanisms. - (14) To promote the creation of liquid electricity markets, capacity should be tradable provided that the TSO is informed sufficiently in advance.
+Existing long term contracts should have no pre-emption rights when they come up for renewal but the capacity shall be made available through open, marketbased mechanisms. - (14) To promote the creation of liquid electricity markets, capacity should be freely tradable in secondary markets provided that the TSO is informed sufficiently in advance. - 2.6.
+In cases where commercial exchanges nomination for an expected flow between two countries (TSOs) are expected to significantly affects the physical flow conditions in athe third country (TSO), congestion management methods shall be co-ordinated between the two countries (TSOs) concerned and the third country (TSO) through a common allocation procedure.
+National Regulators shall ensure that no congestion management procedure with significant effects on physical power flows in other European networks, be devised unilaterally.